 Uranus in the 1st house makes individuality non-negotiable.
 These individuals often look or present themselves in ways that deliberately or unconsciously mark them as different.
 The appearance may shift dramatically over time.
 There is an electric, unpredictable quality to how they move through situations.

 The need for autonomy is deep – any structure that tries to define them from the outside will be resisted.
 This is not always comfortable for those around them, but it is entirely consistent with how Uranus in the 1st functions: the self as a site of constant reinvention.
+In relationships and work, the pattern to watch is leaving too quickly when something starts to feel predictable.
 The challenge is distinguishing between genuine individuality and reflexive contrarianism.

 Neptune in the 1st House